Total Hip Replacement SurgerySkip to the navigation

 - Blood clots.
-People may develop a blood clot in a leg vein after hip joint replacement surgery.
-Blood clots can be dangerous if they block blood flow from the leg back to the heart or if they move to the lungs.
-Blood clots are more common in older people, those who are very overweight, those who have had blood clots before, or those who have cancer.
+These can be dangerous if they block blood flow from the leg back to the heart, or if they move to the lungs.

 - Difference in leg length.
-Usually, any difference in leg length is very small and does not cause any pain or functional problem.
-If you have a noticeable difference, it can often be corrected by using a shoe insert.
+Any difference is usually very small and can be corrected by using a shoe insert.

 What To Think About

 You may donate your own blood to use during surgery if needed.
 This is called autologous blood donation.
 If you choose to do this, start the donation several weeks before the surgery so that you have time to donate enough blood and rebuild your blood volume before surgery.

 If you need more than one joint replacement surgery, such as a knee and a hip, talk to your doctor.
 There are guidelines that may help you and your doctor decide which surgery to do first.

 - American Academy of Orthopaedic Surgeons (2014).
 Activities after hip replacement.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00356.
 Accessed September 19, 2016.

 - Charbonnier C, et al. (2014).
 Sexual activity after total hip arthroplasty: A motion capture study.
 Journal of Arthroplasty, 29(3): 640–647.
 DOI: 10.1016/j.arth.2013.07.043.
 Accessed June 6, 2016.